strongSquirell/DataScience/1Statistics/README.md

 _Poison approximation_ - number of occurrences in a fixed time period

 __Central limit theorem__ states that, given certain conditions, the arithmetic mean of a sufficiently large number of iterates of independent random variables, each with a well-defined (finite) expected value and finite variance, will be approximately normally distributed, regardless of the underlying distribution
-_Probability density function_ - probability per unit of the random variable